rastin71/bit-bin/README.md

 ParticleSystemGarden is meant to be a bunch of ParticleSystem eyecandy.
 Essentially a bunch of different emitters all doing stuff.
 Its pretty empty as a project so ignore that until you see recent (post 03/13) checkins.

+Compound_Term_Access is a work-inprogress Drupal 6 module aimed at providing combinational requirments for content access.